-Mold Resistant Drywall: This type of drywall is covered with fiberglass instead of paper, which gives it its resistance to mold and mildew.
+Mold Resistant Drywall: This type of drywall is covered with fiberglass instead of paper, which gives it resistance to mold and mildew.
 This type of drywall is becoming more and more popular among builders and is becoming even more popular than standard drywall.
 When installing this kind of drywall more precautions are needed due to the fiberglass.

 Regular Drywall: Regular drywall comes in different sizes and thicknesses.
-It is the kind of drywall is what we mentioned earlier in the post.
+It is the kind of drywall is that we mentioned earlier in the post.
 It’s crushed and mined gypsum that is developed into a slurry that is then covered by cellulose paper on the front and backside.

-Moisture Resistant Drywall: This kind of drywall has a green coating that makes it water resistant, but not waterproof.
-Installing moisture resistant drywall in areas like kitchens, bathrooms, and laundry rooms is always a good idea.
-It is pricier than mold resistant and regular drywall, but is well worth it.
+Moisture Resistant Drywall: This kind of drywall has a green coating that makes it water-resistant, but not waterproof.
+Installing moisture-resistant drywall in areas like kitchens, bathrooms, and laundry rooms is always a good idea.
+It is pricier than mold-resistant and regular drywall but is well worth it.

 Fire Resistant/Type X: This type of drywall is made of non-combustible fibers and has to pass tests to receive a Type X rating.
 Some building codes require Type X drywall because of its higher fire rating.

 This post is all about finishing drywall -and to finish your drywall after it’s hung you must apply mud to drywall joints.
 There are two kinds of drywall mud you can purchase at the store.